 Come join us as we explore Jung’s message that we contain within ourselves the vitality to cope with and heal through our adversities… all within a supportive, welcoming community of mental health professionals and others actively seeking personal awareness, exploration, and growth.

-OUR FIRST EVENT OF THE 2015-2016 SEASON!
+JOIN US FOR OUR THIRD EVENT OF THE SEASON